felbinger/AdminGuide/docs/installation/stack-logic.md

 We will also create multiple docker networks, to give the containers the ability to communicate with each other.

-- Helper networks (for communitation between diffrent stacks: e.g. database, proxy, monitoring, ...) start at `192.168.0.0/24`
+- Helper networks (for communication between different stacks: e.g. database, proxy, monitoring, ...) start at `192.168.0.0/24`
 - Stack networks (one network for each stack) start at `192.168.100.0/24`

 !!! note ""